agraef/midizap/README.md

 ~~~
 token ::= msg [ steps ] [ "-" number] [ flag ]
-steps ::= "{" list "}" | "[" number "]" "{" list "}"
+steps ::= [ "[" [ number ] "]" ] [ "{" list "}" ]
 list  ::= number { "," number | ":" number | "-" number }
 flag  ::= "'"
 ~~~

-There are two new elements in the syntax, the "transposition" flag `'`, and lists of numbers enclosed in curly braces.
+There are three new elements in the syntax, an empty modulus bracket `[]`, the "transposition" flag `'`, and lists of numbers enclosed in curly braces.
+These have the following meaning:

+- The *empty modulus* bracket, denoted `[]` on the left-hand side of a mod translation, indicates a default modulus large enough (> 8192 for `PB`, > 127 for other messages) so that the quotient *q* always becomes zero and thus the translation only passes on the input value (which then becomes the remainder *r*) as is.

 - *Transposition*, denoted with the `'` (apostrophe) suffix on an output message, reverses the roles of *q* and *r*, so that the remainder becomes the offset and the quotient the value of the output message.
-We won't actually use this in the present example, but it's very convenient in some situations, and we'll get back to it in the following sections.

 - *Value lists*, denoted as lists of numbers separated by commas and enclosed in curly braces, provide a way to describe *discrete mappings* of input to output values.
 To these ends, the remainder value *r* is used as an index into the list to give the corresponding output value, and the last value in the list will be used for any index which runs past the end of the list.
 There are also some convenient shortcuts which let you construct these lists more easily: repetition *a*`:`*b* (denoting *b* consecutive *a*'s) and enumeration *a*`-`*b* (denoting *a*`,`*a*±1`,`...`,`*b*, which ramps either up or down depending on whether *a*<=*b* or *a*>*b*, respectively).

+While we will introduce value lists in a moment, we won't actually use the default modulus or transposition in the present example.
+But they're very convenient in some situations, and we'll get back to them in the following sections.

 Let's return to our example.
-As usual in data translations, you can also specify a step size to upscale the output value *r*:
+As usual in data translations, you can also specify a step size on the right-hand side to upscale the output value (which is the remainder *r* here):

 ~~~
 CP[16] C0[2]
 ~~~

-But in many cases the required transformations on *r* will be more complicated, so we specify them as value lists instead.
-E.g., the APCmini uses the velocities 0, 1, 3 and 5 to denote "off" and the colors green, red and yellow, respectively, so you can map the meter values to different colors, e.g., as follows:
+But this won't do us much good here, because the required transformations to calculate the colors (i.e., velocities) from *r* are more complicated, so we specify them as value lists instead.
+The APCmini uses the velocities 0, 1, 3 and 5 to denote "off" and the colors green, red and yellow, respectively, so we can map the meter values to different colors, e.g., as follows:

 ~~~
 CP[16] C0{0,1,1,1,1,1,1,1,1,5,5,5,3}